feature-image

 Imago

 Madison Square Garden is sacred ground for sports fans, but for 600,000 daily commuters, it’s a chokehold on the heart of New York City.
-Now, with backing from Donald Trump, a long-simmering plan to remove it could finally become reality.
+Now, with reported backing from Donald Trump, a long-simmering $7.5 billion plan to move it could finally become a reality.
 Perched directly above Penn Station, the arena has long complicated efforts to modernize one of the country’s busiest transit hubs.
-City officials, eager to overhaul the aging station, previously granted James Dolan’s MSG a rare five-year operating extension, the shortest in its history, in hopes of forcing cooperation.
+City officials, eager to overhaul the aging station, previously granted James Dolan’s MSG a rare five-year operating extension, the shortest in its history, in hopes of cooperation.

 Watch What’s Trending Now!